KadaB/mybm/README.md

 It uses dynamic programming cost minimization and has the ability to aggregate cost functions.

-Input:
+* Input:

   rectified stereo image (for example left.png right.png)
-Output:
+* Output:

   Disparity image/ inverse depth map.

-There is minimal or maximal disparity so calculating the image might take a while.
+There is no minimal or maximal disparity so calculating the image might take a while.

-Usage:
+**Usage:**

 `mybm -s left.png right.png`

 will calculate a disparity map for the stereoset left.png right.png.

 `mybm -s left.png right.png -c -o disparity.png`

 will save the disparity map in an image file. "-c" will make sure that the disparity map is colored in the opencv "jet" colormap for better reckognition of height. disparity.png will be the output image